harishmohanraj/machine_learning_by_example/README.md

     - In e-comerce random forest algorithm is used in small segment of the recommendation engine for identifying the likelyhood of a customer liking the recomended products.
     - In computer vision the random forset algorithm is for image classification, Microsoft used random forset algorithm in X-box in small segment.

+# Regression:
+    - In regression problems we trying to predict continues valued output, take this example.
+Given a size of the house predict the price(real value).
+###Regression Algorithms
+    - Linear Regression
+    - Regression Trees(e.g. Random Forest)
+    - Support Vector Regression (SVR) etc
+### Slope and Intercept:
+    - In the equation y= m(x) + c
+        - x is the value of x axis
+        - y is the value of y axis
+        - m is the value of slope
+        - c is the intercept
+### Popular Linear regression algorithms:
+    - Ordinary Least squares (OLS)
+        -Used in sklean linear regression
+    - Gradient Descent